idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/Jena-ARQ/README.md

     * add a new environment variable `%JENA_HOME%\bat`

   2. Linux:
-    (a) Open a file ".bashrc", add two lines like `export JENA_HOME=/Users/syc/jena/apache-jena-3.1.1 `
+    * Open a file ".bashrc", and add two lines like `export JENA_HOME=/Users/syc/jena/apache-jena-3.1.1` `export PATH="/Users/syc/jena/apache-jena-3.1.1/bin:$PATH"`

-    `export PATH="/Users/syc/jena/apache-jena-3.1.1/bin:$PATH"  `
-   (b) Run the following commands
-    `source ~/.bashrc `
-    Now we can call the command "arq" from the command line.
+    * Run the following commands `source ~/.bashrc` Then we can call the command "arq" from the command line.

 ## Testing ARQ command